taltechnlp/jutukuva/WEB_VIEWER_SETUP.md

 ## Overview

-The Kirikaja web viewer allows users to join collaborative editing sessions through a web browser without installing the desktop application.
+The Jutukuva web viewer allows users to join collaborative editing sessions through a web browser without installing the desktop application.
 This guide covers the complete setup and deployment process.

 ## Architecture